grscheller/scheller-linux-archive/bashEnvConf/README.md

 a login shell.
 As a result, `.bash_profile` does not get run.

 Why not just use .bashrc to configure your initial environment?
-The problem is is that .bashrc will configure __every__ bash shell to the same initial configuration, not just your initial shell in a terminal window.
+The problem is is that .bashrc will force __every__ bash shell to the __exact same__ configuration, not just the first initial shell in a terminal window.

 When I first started using AT&T System V UNIX, I would login at a real terminal, sometimes connected directly